 On the 26 October 2006, the inaugural Oasis Africa Australia fundraiser was held in Sydney to raise awareness and funds to help create a better future for the disadvantaged and underprivileged children of Kenya.
-The night was a roaring success and provided the foundation to bring together a community of supporters who, each playing their part, have enabled tangible change in 1000’s of students’ lives over the last 13 years.
+The night was a roaring success and provided the foundation to bring together a community of supporters who, each playing their part, have enabled tangible change in 1000’s of students’ lives for more than a decade.

 Since 2005, the original Primary School is now a thriving self-sustaining facility as a result of direct support from Oasis Africa, over a 10 year period (2005 - 2014), providing facilities such as; classrooms that can accommodate up to 1,000 students, kitchen with jiko cookers (to provide daily meals), staff rooms, security fences, multiple pit latrines, water tank & water connection, library and networking connections with other charity partners working in Kibera.

 Between 2013 - 2016, Oasis Africa conducted an agriculture sustainability project to support the operations and well-being of a community Primary School Bethlehem Community Centre (BCC) in Soweto Slum, Nairobi.